 Prepare Your Breast Milk for Easy Inspection

-Breast milk is allowed in all quantities and does not have to follow the general TSA rule of 3oz or less for your carry-on.
+When traveling with breast milk it’s important to know breast milk is allowed in all quantities and does not have to follow the general TSA rule of 3oz or less for your carry-on.
 Do let the TSA screening agent know that you are traveling with breast milk.
 Have your milk separated from the rest of your liquids so it can be easily screened.
 Be prepared for the TSA agent to do additional screening on your milk.
 They will put it in a testing machine but they should not open it!

 What to Do if You Encounter a Problem